Department of Psychology & Counseling

 This course is required of all students who have not successfully defended their dissertation proposal before enrolling in SPS7900.
 This course will allow doctoral students to continue their dissertation research, working alongside their faculty dissertation committee chairperson.
 Students must also register for this course every fall and spring semester after completing SPS7901 until they have successfully defended their dissertation.
 This is an hours arranged and pass/fail course.

-This culminating experience consists of a full-time, full-year, 1,500-hour internship experience, divided into two 4-credit semesters.
+This culminating experience consists of a full-time, full-year, 1,500-hour internship experience, divided into semesters with each semester consisting of up to 750 hours.
 Students wishing to pursue licensure for the independent practice of psychology will complete a minimum of 1,750 hours.
 A minimum of 600 hours of this experience must be completed in a Pre-K-12 school setting if the student is not already a certified school psychologist.
 Students placed in Pre-K-12 school settings must be supervised by a certified school psychologist.
 Students placed in non-educational settings must be supervised by a licensed psychologist.
 The university supervisor conducts a minimum of one site visit per semester.
 During the internship, students are expected to go beyond the range of services they provided during their masters- or specialist-level externship.
 Internship-specific practice requirements will be dependent on the intern’s placement (e.g., school, pediatric hospital, psychological services clinic, etc.) and will be detailed in the intern’s contract with their field placement supervisor.
+Repeatable for up to 8 credits.
+May be offered for 1-4 credits.

-Continuation of the culminating experience which consists of the second half of the full-time, full-year, 1,500-hour internship experience, divided into two four credit semesters.
+Continuation of the culminating experience which consists of the second half of the full-time, full-year, 1,500-hour internship experience, divided into semesters with each semester consisting of up to 750 hours.
 Students wishing to pursue licensure for the independent practice of psychology will complete a minimum of 1,750 hours.
 A minimum of 600 hours of this experience must be completed in a Pre-K-12 school setting if the student is not already a certified school psychologist.
 Students placed in Pre-K-12 school settings must be supervised by a certified school psychologist.
 Students placed in non-educational settings must be supervised by a licensed psychologist.
 The university supervisor conducts a minimum of one site visit per semester.
 During the internship, students are expected to go beyond the range of services they provided during their masters- or specialist-level externship.
 Internship-specific practice requirements will be dependent on the intern’s placement (e.g., school, pediatric hospital, psychological services clinic, etc.) and will be detailed in the intern’s contract with their field placement supervisor.
+Repeatable for up to 8 credits.
+May be offered for 1-4 credits.

 Susan E.O.
 Field, Professor of Psychology; Chair, Department of Psychology and Counseling; Director of the TPSID Program